On this page

 Uniform Crime Reporting Survey - Related Products Statistics Canada lists publications and analysis associated with the UCR

 Juristat (1981 to present): Frequently published reports (400+) on a wide range of issues relating to the Canadian justice system and public safety.
 Juristat curates and comments upon data from a number of different Statistics Canada Surveys.
-Sample 2016 reports include: Youth crime in Canada, Criminal victimization in the Territories, and Family violence in Canada: A statistical profile.
+Sample 2019 reports include: Family violence in Canada: A statistical profile, Adult and youth correctional statistics in Canada, Prior contact with the criminal justice system among people who fatally overdosed on illicit drugs in Surrey and in British Columbia - 2011 to 2016.

 Canadian Centre for Justice Statistics (CCJS) publications